Relay program: Relay 2

-Relay 2 was launched atop a Delta B rocket on January 21, 1964, from LC-17B at Cape Canaveral Air Force Station.
-Apogee 7600 km; perigee 1870 km.
+Relay 2 (COSPAR satellite ID: Relay 2 1964-003A) was launched atop a Delta B rocket (373/D-23) on January 21, 1964, from LC-17B at Cape Canaveral Air Force Station.
+Apogee was 7600 and perigee 1870 km.

 It was physically similar to Relay 1.
 Design changes in this satellite improved its performance so response to spurious commands was essentially eliminated.

 NASA ceased operations with Relay 2 on September 26, 1965, with the repurposing of the Mojave Desert Ground Station, the only one in the world equipped to communicate with the satellite, for use with the Applications Technology Satellite program.
 The final broadcast was of Sen. B. Everett Jordon (D-N.C.) opening the week-long International Exposition of the American Textile Machinery Association in Exposition Hall in Atlantic City.

 One of the two onboard transponders operated normally until November 20, 1966.
 From that time until its failure on January 20, 1967, it required a longer time than normal to come on.
 The other transponder continued to operate until June 9, 1967, when it too failed to operate normally.